MIPS performance and compliance support - at no additional cost to you.

 For more information on the Final Rule on the 2022 Physician Fee Schedule, read our blog post.

 Submit collected data on at least 6 measures or on a complete specialty measure set.
 In order to ensure data completeness, 70% of the patients who qualify for each measure must be reported on.

 For 2022, you must submit data for the same 90 continuous days for certain measures from each of the 4 objective measures.
 You may be able to submit for some exclusions in this category.

 2) One high-weighted activity and two medium-weighted activities

 CCM activities are included in the various improvement activities to choose from.

 Cost is calculated using Medicare Part A ad B claims data by CMS.

 Merit-based Incentive Payment System (MIPS) Research

-Below are some highlights from the CY2022 Physician Fee Schedule Final Rule: MIPS Value Pathways (MVPs) will be available for…Read More →
+Below are some highlights from the CY2022 Physician Fee Schedule Final Rule: Scoring The maximum negative payment adjustment for PY2022…Read More →